 Appeals for Reception, Year 1 or Year 2 (Infant Class Size Appeal)

 Your application for a school place into Reception, Year 1 or Year 2 was probably refused because the law limits class sizes in these years to 30 children per teacher.
-You can appeal against this decision but the Courts have made it extremely difficult for you to succeed, even if the refusal of the school place makes it impossible for you to continue working or get children to school on time.
+You can appeal against this decision but the Courts have made it extremely difficult for you to succeed, even if the refusal of the school place causes you extreme personal inconvenience e.g. it is impossible for you to continue working or get children to school on time.

 Appeals where the School is full